 Another deciding factor, however, is the connection.
 Many external hard drives have USB 3.0 connections, but since MacBooks and Mac accessories rely on the power and data transfer speed of USB-Cs, USB Type-C or Thunderbolt 3 or 4 connections are certainly favorable.

-If you’re storing very important files, especially for work, consider getting one that has more robust security features.
-There are other things as well, including a rugged build if you plan on taking it out in the field with you, and portability if you plan on traveling around with it.
+If you’re storing critical files, especially for work, consider getting one with more robust security features.
+There are other things, including a rugged build if you plan on taking it out in the field with you and portability if you plan to travel around with it.

 Best external hard drives for Mac: How we chose them?

-While we will talk mostly about hard drives as storage device write and read on spinning metal or glass platters, we have to mention SSD (solid state drives) as well as they have grown both in capacity and in performance.
-That however came at the cost of endurance, especially at the lower end of the market and is likely to be an issue if you use our SSD storage extensively.
+While we will talk mainly about hard drives as storage devices that write and read on spinning metal or glass platters, we have to mention SSD (solid state drives), which has grown in capacity and performance.
+That, however, came at the cost of endurance, especially at the lower end of the market, and is likely to be an issue if you use our SSD storage extensively.

-All newer MacBook and desktop Macs (iMac, Mac Mini, Mac Pro) come with one or more Thunderbolt ports which are also compatible with USB Type-C. So we look not only at the versatility and general performance of the drives - across a number of benchmarks - but also their relevance to specific use cases, after sales and warranty as well as sheer value for money.
+All newer MacBook and desktop Macs (iMac, Mac Mini, Mac Pro) come with one or more Thunderbolt ports which are also compatible with USB Type-C. So we look not only at the versatility and general performance of the drives - across several benchmarks - but also their relevance to specific use cases, after-sales and warranty, and sheer value for money.